Whether your campaign is analog or digital, there are ways to measure its success.

 "The layers go deeper than simply 'I got no email addresses from this, so it was an unsuccessful endeavor,'" Bisset said.
 "Brand awareness is huge in terms of warming your prospects, but it's not an easily trackable metric, nor is it something your marketing execs are going to jump for joy over."

 No matter what type of campaign you're running, you need to listen to your customers.

 "Our customer base is at the core of everything we do at MOO, so listening to their feedback is crucial to any successful campaign," said Gina Cothey, vice president of global marketing at MOO.

-"This is the primary success metric we assign to our campaigns during development and something we refer back to throughout development, launch, optimization and review," Bacon said.
-"The granular and real-time metrics we have access to now lessens the risk of failure, because 95 percent of the time you can optimize to improve performance metrics and, in turn, steer your campaign back toward success."
+"This is the primary success metric we assign to our campaigns during development and something we refer back to throughout development, launch, optimization and review," he said.
+"The granular and real-time metrics we have access to now lessens the risk of failure, because 95% of the time, you can optimize to improve performance metrics and, in turn, steer your campaign back toward success."

 ROI, or the return on investment, refers to the profits generated as a result of making an investment.
 In a marketing campaign, this will be the profits you gain as a result of marketing your products.
 In some cases, marketing campaigns do not require any monetary investment.
 However, in these cases, you'll still need high-end tools to market your products, so that's where the financial investment comes in.
 Every key marketing strategy should have an overarching goal which should result to an increased return on investment.

 One of the most common KPIs is sales growth.
 Measuring your sales growth on a daily basis will help you determine which marketing strategies are working and which ones are not.
 It is also important to share your sales revenue with your employees, as it gives them a sense of pride and ownership in the campaign's success.